WDI Inspections In Little Rock

 - Warped or sagging floors and door frames that do not align correctly often signal deep-seated structural damage caused by long-term insect activity.

-- Moisture-rich areas in crawlspaces or near leaking plumbing, which create the ideal conducive conditions for wood-destroying organisms to thrive and expand.
+- Moisture-rich areas in crawlspaces or near leaking plumbing create the ideal conducive conditions for wood-destroying organisms to thrive and expand.

 If you are currently in the escrow process or planning to list your home, these indicators require immediate professional documentation.
 An official report not only identifies active infestations but also highlights areas of previous damage, ensuring full disclosure and preventing last-minute complications that could derail your closing.